<big>Glossary of Painting Terms</big>(As of July 2003)

 Thin, non-covering initial coating for metals, also known as a primer.

-named, which exhibits liability-enhancing and corrosion-inhibiting properties.
+named, which exhibits improved adhesion and corrosion-inhibiting properties.

 Mostly based on a two-component system.